grafana/grafana-plugin-examples/examples/app-with-extensions/README.md

 # Grafana App extending Grafana core ui template

 This template is a starting point for building an app plugin for Grafana.
+It includes examples for how to extend the Grafana core ui with links and commands.

 ## What are Grafana app plugins?